rossjillian/afg/README.md

 In Game, you have to enforce the `Player` concept.
 To build AI, you have to enforce the `IntelligentPlayer` concept, which requires the three functions of the `Player` concept and an additional function called the `heuristic` function.
 The heuristic function is game-specific and is the evaluation of a state.
 It should return a numerical value that predicts whose favor the state is in.

+In our generic SmartPlayer in the library, you can see that we have implemented a very simple heuristic function.
+This heuristic function takes advantage of the zero sum nature of TicTacToe (so each player can maximize its own score).

+      int heuristic(const GameType& state) {
+          if (state.isWinner()) {
+              if (this->getParity() == state.getTurnParity())
+                  return MAXIMIZER;
+              else
+                  return MINIMIZER;
+          }
+          return NEUTRAL;
+      }

 ### Model Checking
 Now that you have TicTacToe pretty much implemented, you may now wish to write code that will verify your implementation.
 You may also wish to explore some scenarios in the game but don't want to sit down and manually play the game to reach those scenarios.
 For testing and playing out scenarios, we now arrive to the final component of afg – model checking!